Generic Name: nedocromil (ne-doe-KROE-mil)

 Important safety information:

-- Nedocromil drops is not recommended for use in CHILDREN younger than 3 years of age.
+- Nedocromil drops are not recommended for use in CHILDREN younger than 3 years of age.
 Safety and effectiveness in this age group have not been confirmed.

 Possible side effects of nedocromil drops: